The Voice of the Ancient Bard

-The Voice of the Ancient Bard is a poem written by the English poet William Blake.
+"The Voice of the Ancient Bard" is a poem written by the English poet William Blake.
 It was published as part of his collection Songs of Innocence in 1789, but later moved to Songs of Experience, the second part of the larger collection Songs of Innocence and of Experience, 1794.

 Poem

 The following is a transcription of the poem:

 Context and interpretation

 The poem is not known in any draft or manuscript version.
 Initially it was a part of the Songs of Innocence and printed as verso to The Little Black Boy; however, in the latest issues it is commonly placed last, forming a connecting link with the Introduction to the Songs of Experience.
-But much later, only after 1818(!), it was moved into Songs of Experience and became a terminal poem of all the collection of the Songs.
+After 1818, it was moved into Songs of Experience and became a terminal poem of all the collection of the Songs.